exercism/jq/exercises/concept/shopping/.docs/introduction.md

 ### Arrays

 This will be quick introduction to working with arrays.
-We'll cover this topic in greater detail later.
+We will cover this topic in greater detail later.

 Array elements are accessed with brackets, and are zero-indexed.